How to Plan a Wet Room Installation in 2026 (UK)

 5. Hire a qualified wet-room fitter and compare three quotes

 Wet rooms are unforgiving of poor workmanship.
 Choose a fitter with specific wet-room and tanking experience, ask to see previous jobs, and compare three quotes on the same written scope including the tanking system and building-regs sign-off.
+Our checklist for hiring a trusted bathroom fitter covers the questions to ask.

 Typical wet room costs in 2026

 A small guest wet room is around ยฃ4,500โยฃ6,500; a standard family wet room ยฃ6,500โยฃ10,000; and a large or luxury wet room with underfloor heating and premium fittings ยฃ10,000โยฃ15,000+.
 Tanking, drainage and any timber-floor strengthening make up a large share of the difference over a standard bathroom refit.
+For a fuller breakdown see our average wet room cost guide, and compare it against a standard bathroom renovation cost.

 FAQs